 Nowadays, analog and digital differential protection can be found in the electrical system.
 The analog system uses the old-fashioned mechanical solutions, while the new digital technology solves the issues by using a software.

-A software process solves all the mentioned requirements on the differential protection.
-The purpose of the interconnection transformers is to filter the zero-sequence current component which appeared due to external ground fault in the network.
+A software process solves all the mentioned requirements on differential protection.
+The purpose of the interconnection transformers is to filter the zero-sequence current component that appeared due to external ground fault in the network.
 Those transformers should be connected in the Yd vector group.

 If the remnant flux is present in the transformer core when it is first energized, the inrush current value can reach almost the short circuit current value.
 Because of that, it is necessary to predict protection operation delay when the transformer is first energized.